 Pharmacists must obtain a Doctor of Pharmacy (PharmD) degree and be licensed in order to practice.
-Pharmacy schools are highly competitive.
 Most require at least two years of undergraduate study in order to apply; some programs require a bachelor’s degree.
 Pharmacy school typically takes four years to complete.
 Some students go on to complete a one-to-two- year residency with additional training in a specialty area.

-Here is a guide of recommended courses that students could take in preparation for pharmacy school.
+Here is a guide of recommended courses that students could take at Michigan Tech in preparation for pharmacy school.
 This is not an exhaustive list.
 You are responsible to check with the schools you wish to apply for specific requirements.

 Students should also check with the individual schools if they intend to use AP or Community College Credits to see if those are accepted.
 Although you can select any undergraduate major, most pharmacy schools require specific courses.
 You need these prerequisites in order to apply.